-High street store sold Fred Perry fakes
+High Street store sold Fred Perry fakes

-TJ Hughes sued after selling fake Fred Perry polo shirts
+TJ Hughes pays damages after selling fake Fred Perry polo shirts

-High street retailer TJ Hughes has been sued by clothing brand Fred Perry after it admitted selling thousands of fake polo shirts.
+High street retailer TJ Hughes has paid damages to clothing brand Fred Perry after it admitted selling thousands of fake polo shirts.

 The Liverpool-based discount store accepted it had infringed the label's trademark rights by selling about 2,500 shirts in shops and online.

-In a settlement, the store paid undisclosed damages and agreed to hand over a further 755 unsold items.
+In a settlement, the store paid out an undisclosed amount and agreed to hand over a further 755 unsold items.

 A Fred Perry spokeswoman said it would always act to "protect" its brand.